-Facility Services Management is a diverse and critical operations function, which effects all stakeholders, including, commercial Landlords, tenants, visitors, workers and the local community.
-Engaging a facility management instead doing it your self gives you back your time, reduces your risk, and offers single point of responsibility via the single source supplier for the facility management.
+Facility Services Management is a diverse and critical operations function that affects all stakeholders, including commercial Landlords, tenants, visitors, workers and the local community.
+Engaging facility management instead doing it yourself gives you back your time, reduces your risk, and offers a single point of responsibility via the single source supplier for the facility management.

-But, there are often fears form the smaller commercial owners, especially in regards to control and accountability.
+But, there are often fears from the smaller commercial owners, especially in regard to control and accountability.

 Consider the Opportunities

-The risk to the customer is “single vendor captivity” i.e. will the vendor price gauge as it is unlikely the customer will return to market for additional new services or if there is a minor change to the scope, hence, over time the client might lose “touch” with market value of some services.
+The risk to the customer is “single vendor captivity,” i.e. will the vendor price gauge as it is unlikely the customer will return to the market for adding new services or if there is a minor change to the scope; hence, over time, the client might lose “touch” with market value of some services.

 Can the services Facility Services vendor become “complacent?”